 Health insurance coverage begins the 1st day of month following enrollment / hire date.
-You have 60 days from your hire date to enroll.
-The Program Manager will given you direct contact in the FSU HR department so that you can be fully informed about this benefit.
-It is strongly encouraged that you complete enrollment as soon as possible.
+The fellow has 60 days from the hire date to enroll.
+The Campus Manager will give the fellow direct contact in the FSU HR department so that the fellow can be fully informed about this benefit.
+It is strongly encouraged that the fellow complete enrollment as soon as possible.